Honorable Harold Baer, Jr.

 New York City

 The second edition substantially revises the first edition.
-In addition to updating case law, statutory material and the rules, this edition includes an expanded legal section (Part One), a new section (Part Two) on ethics, including coverage of the new rules of professional conduct and an expanded practical advice section (Part Three).
+In addition to updating case law, statutory material and the rules, this edition includes an expanded legal section (Part One), a new section (Part Two) on ethics, including coverage of the Rrules of Professional Conduct and an expanded practical advice section (Part Three).

 The authors, a United States District Judge for the Southern District of New York and the chief attorney clerk and director for the New York State Supreme Court, Commercial Division, New York County, incorporate their wealth of knowledge and experience into a valuable practical guidance for conducting depositions.

 This publication details deposition rules and procedures and highlights the differences between federal and state practice in New York.
 Topics include pre-trial discovery schedules, rules regarding number and recording method of depositions, appropriate and inappropriate conduct at depositions, objections, motions for protective orders, orders to compel, sanctions and more.

 Table of Contents and Author Bios